De

 Yes

-Barbara Doll performs in the international music scene both as a soloist and as a chamber musician.
-Since 2014 she is professor of violin at the Music Academy in Basel, Switzerland, having hold a similar position at the University of the Arts in Bern since 2004.
+Barbara Doll is active in the international music scene both as a soloist and as a chamber musician.
+Since 2014, she has been Professor of Violin at the Music Academy Basel, after holding a similar position at the Bern University of the Arts from 2004.

-Barbara has given concerts at such venues as the Wigmore Hall and the Barbican in London, the Philharmonie in Berlin, the Gasteig in Munich and the Auditorio Nacional in Madrid, as soloist e.g. with the English Chamber Orchestra and the European Union Chamber Orchestra.
-A passionate chamber musician both as violinist and violist she is a regular guest at Chamber Music festivals such as the Schleswig Holstein Festival, Steven Isserlis’ Chamber Music Festival Prussia Cove or the Ravinia Festival, USA, partnering artists as Miriam Fried, Homero Francesch, Heinz Holliger, Patricia Pagny, Silke Avenhaus, Adrian Oetiker, Filippo Gamba, Christopher Hinterhuber, Nicolas Altstaedt, Natalie Clein, Dieter Flury and Dimitri Ashkenazy.
+Barbara Doll has performed in venues such as Wigmore Hall and the Barbican in London, the Berlin Philharmonie, the Gasteig in Munich, and the Auditorio Nacional in Madrid, appearing as a soloist with ensembles including the English Chamber Orchestra and the European Union Chamber Orchestra.
+A passionate chamber musician, she regularly appears as both violinist and violist at festivals such as the Schleswig-Holstein Festival, Steven Isserlis’ Prussia Cove Chamber Music Festival, and the Ravinia Festival in the USA, collaborating with artists such as Miriam Fried, Homero Francesch, Heinz Holliger, Patricia Pagny, Silke Avenhaus, Adrian Oetiker, Filippo Gamba, Christopher Hinterhuber, Nicolas Altstaedt, Natalie Clein, Dieter Flury, and Dimitri Ashkenazy.

-For nearly 20 years Barbara has formed a duo with the pianist Cristina Marton- Argerich.
-Their interpretations of both mainstream and rarely performed repertoire have been internationally acclaimed for their personal and authentic approach.
-Since 2014 Barbara is a member of the ARIA String Quartet.
+For nearly 20 years, Barbara Doll has formed a duo with pianist Cristina Marton-Argerich.
+Their interpretations of both standard and rarely performed repertoire are internationally acclaimed for their personal and authentic approach.
+Since 2014, Barbara Doll has been a member of the ARIA String Quartet.

-Barbara Doll has been guest leading and directing prestigious chamber orchestras such as the English Chamber Orchestra, the European Union Chamber Orchestra, the Basle Chamber Orchestra, the Zurich Chamber Orchestra, the Kammerphilharmonie Amadé, the Ensemble Resonanz and the German Kammerakademie Neuss.
-For nearly twenty years she has been playing in the Chamber Orchestra of Europe, often under Claudio Abbado and Nikolaus Harnoncourt.
+Barbara Doll has appeared as guest leader and conductor with renowned chamber orchestras such as the English Chamber Orchestra, the European Union Chamber Orchestra, the Basel Chamber Orchestra, the Zurich Chamber Orchestra, the Kammerphilharmonie Amadé, Ensemble Resonanz, and the Deutsche Kammerakademie Neuss.
+For almost twenty years, she played with the Chamber Orchestra of Europe, often under Claudio Abbado and Nikolaus Harnoncourt.

-Barbara is regularly invited to give masterclasses and coach orchestra academies.
-Recent and upcoming engagements include Villa Musica Mainz, Künstlerhaus Boswil, Hindemith Foundation Blonay, the Aurora Chamber Music Festival Sweden, the Teatro del Lago Chile.
+She is regularly invited to give masterclasses and coach orchestral academies.
+Recent and upcoming engagements include Villa Musica Mainz, Künstlerhaus Boswil, the Hindemith Foundation in Blonay, the Aurora Chamber Music Festival in Sweden, and Teatro del Lago in Chile.

-Since 2006 she is president of the ESTA ( European String teachers’ Association) Switzerland.
+Since 2006, she has served as President of ESTA (European String Teachers’ Association) Switzerland.

 Registration